You are not alone

 - The secret is not to make it worse in the meantime by overreacting; that means lashing out against yourself or the other party and it also means not walking away.

 - If you’re worried what others might think, send them over to here to read these notes so that they can be better informed.
+Its really quite common so you’re far from alone.

 Managing your expectations, your emotions and your actions